-This research uses the object of study in rural banks which have different characteristics from other companies.
+This research 2 ses the object of study in rural banks which have different characteristics from other 2 mpanies.
 It is difficult to generalize the findings to all account officers working in a rural bank.
 Furthermore, the generalization of the findings remains limited because this study was conducted in one area only Badung Regency, Bali.
-Further research needs to be done for different objects to enrich the analysis and make a better generalization of the results.
+Further research needs to 2 e done for different objects to enrich the analysis and make a better generalization of the results.
 Replicating this study with a larger sample would allow better generalizability of the findings.